youngsoonpark/gy_87/README.md

 ## Performance

 `ps aux` reports around 4% CPU and 1% memory usage when publishing topics with 50 Hz.
+A similar approach in Python took about 30% CPU usage.

+## ToDo

+The integer values read from the sensors are currently interpolated from two values found somewhere online.
+Definitely need to check the values for magnetic field values.
+However the length of the magnetic field vector is not important since it gets normalized during quaternion calculation.

+Add covariance matrices.

 ## Credits